 British Summer Time

 Thomas Wright was also involved in the introduction of British Summer Time in 1916.
 The initial idea was conceived in 1905, by William Willet.
 On an early morning ride, he noted with dismay how many people slept through a large part of a summer’s day.
 He was also an avid golfer and was annoyed when dusk would cut short his game.
 In 1907, Willett proposed a phased change in the clocks over four weeks.
 The clocks would have changed by 20 minutes each week, adding up to a total of 80 minutes.
-The time would move forward in spring and backwards in autumn.
+The time would move forward in spring and backward in autumn.

 Wright initially objected to the idea.
 He believed that it would cause mayhem for international traffic and communications.
 However, Willet continued to lobby for his proposal until his death in 1915.
 Public pressure for the idea continued to mount.
 Wright proposed an alternative single one-hour change in spring and autumn.
 This was accepted and adopted in 1916.
 It is the same system that remains in use today.